-Clear aligners minimise interference to your lifestyle!
+Compared to braces, clear aligners minimise interference to your lifestyle!
 You can take your trays out in the morning and evening and brush them with a toothbrush.
 You can take the trays out when you eat, too, so there’s no need to miss out on your favourite foods.

-Are Clear Aligners like Invisalign for You?
+Are Clear Aligners for You?

 This is a treatment that is low on maintenance, big on results, and fast on effectiveness.

 *If orthodontic X-rays are required, a fee of $180 applies.
 See Terms and Conditions.
 Treatment may not be suitable for you.

 These Products are not available for purchase by the general public.
 They are however available to Fine Orthodontics patients.
 Treatment may not be suitable for you.
 Always read the label and follow the instructions for use.

 Investigate the perceptibility of clear aligners in orthodontic treatment.